nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You can find your clients whose tag matches the input tag.

 You can use this command when:
-1. you need to consolidate `SECURED` clients to share new perks your company has.
+1. You need to consolidate `SECURED` clients to share new perks your company has.
-2. you need to consolidate `POTENTIAL` clients so that you can make a targeted effort to secure these clients.
+2. You need to consolidate `POTENTIAL` clients so that you can make a targeted effort to secure these clients.
 <br>

 **Constraints**